gramineproject/graphene/Documentation/sgx-intro.rst

    Attestation

-      Attestation is a mechanism to prove the correctness of the SGX enclave to a local or remote party.
+      Attestation is a mechanism to prove the trustworthiness of the SGX enclave to a local or remote party.
+More specifically, SGX attestation proves that the enclave runs on a real hardware in an up-to-date TEE with the expected initial state.
 There are two types of the attestation:
       :term:`Local Attestation` and :term:`Remote Attestation`.
 For local attestation, the attesting SGX enclave collects attestation evidence in the form of an :term:`SGX Report` using the EREPORT hardware instruction.